sdv4/SRCNN/readme.md

 # SRCNN

-This is me reproduction of the model and results in the paper
+This is my reproduction of the model and results in the paper

 **[Image Super-Resolution Using Deep Convolutional Networks](https://ieeexplore.ieee.org/abstract/document/7115171)**
 <br>